Dynatrace/openkit-java/docs/internals.md

 delays between consecutive retries.
 If the server returned a successful status response a state transition to either CaptureOn or CaptureOff is performed, depending on whether capturing is enabled or disabled in the initial status response.
-If the status response is unsuccessful OpenKit stays in the Initialize state, but sleeps some time until the next status request is sent.
+If the status request fails OpenKit stays in the Initialize state and sleeps some time until the next status request is sent.

 If `OpenKit.shutdown()` is called while OpenKit is in the Init state, a transition to the Terminal state is performed.